Updated June 2026

 | Grass/dirt | Very low | High absorption | ~40% less impact than concrete |

 Research in the Journal of Sports Sciences confirms that your body naturally adjusts leg stiffness on harder surfaces.
-However, this adaptation has limits — during the final miles of a long run, muscle fatigue reduces your body’s shock-absorbing ability.
-I noticed this firsthand: the same 10-mile route felt noticeably harder on concrete sidewalks versus the asphalt road right next to them.
+However, this adaptation has limits.
+During the final miles of a long run, muscle fatigue reduces your body’s shock-absorbing ability.
+I noticed this firsthand.
+Indeed, the same 10-mile route felt noticeably harder on concrete sidewalks than the asphalt road right next to them.
+Many runners ask: what are the best shoes for concrete running?
+I cover this below.

 My Garmin data showed 5-8% higher heart rate on concrete sections at the same pace.
 If you run more than 20 miles per week exclusively on concrete, prioritize shoes with 35mm+ stack height and consider rotating between two pairs.